 For an in-depth guide to having a successful law firm interview, click here.

-These attorney and cover letter resources have been compiled by hand from articles written by BCG Attorney Search recruiters, most of which have previously worked in law firms, and know firsthand the importance of a good resume and cover letter.
-We hope you find this to be a useful resource in your legal career.
-Feel free to bookmark and share this page with others that also might find it useful.
+Below you’ll find extensive resources for composing attorney résumés and cover letters that have been curated and compiled from articles written by our staff of BCG Attorney Search recruiters.
+Many on our staff have previously worked in some top law firms and know firsthand the importance of a well-written résumé and cover letter.
+We hope that you find this a valuable resource for your legal career.
+Feel free to bookmark and share this page with others whom will also find it useful.

 Resume Writing Advice